"I'll take what's real. Bring up the lights." "Has all we've learned been wrong?" "Can't you feel it coming?"

 Best I Can -- (DeGarmo)

-B-sides: Scarborough Faire, Last Time in Paris (appears on soundtrack for Ford Fairlaine, and released as a single in 1990)
+B-sides: Scarborough Fair, Last Time in Paris (appears on soundtrack for The Adventures of Ford Fairlaine,

 Key Tracks: Empire, Anybody Listening?, Jet City Woman